Pawar-Shubham/SkyChords/README.md

 # SkyChords
-A simple application which designs melodic ideas!
+A simple application which designs unique chord progressions constantly.